 If you have Adobe Flash 10 or later installed, but the content for the photo uploader is being blocked, you can try adjusting the settings of third-party software such as security suites or ad blockers so that they allow Flash content to load on eBay.
 Please refer to the help files for your software for more information.

 Additional troubleshooting resources

-For more help you can visit the eBay Picture Hosting discussion board, the eBay Photos/HTML discussion board and the eBay Photos/HTML Answer Center where eBay members share information on troubleshooting network and software issues.
+For more help you can visit The eBay Community, where eBay members share information on various issues.
 You can search the information already posted on these forums or post your specific question requesting help from other members.